The Game Theory of Fake News

-We also explored the effect of changing the definition of ``successful'' transmitters of true and fake news.
-In the main text we look at sites in the top 10\% of engagement, who share their preferred news type greater than 50\% of the time.
-In Figure S2c-d we vary this threshold and look at the average difference between engagement and consumption.
-We see that engagement difference is insensitive to the threshold choice, whereas consumption difference reverses direction when the threshold is low, indicating that there are many news sites who are good at producing engagement with true or fake news while also sharing such stories rarely.
+We also explored the effect of changing the definition of ``successful'' transmitters of true and misinformation.
+We look at sites in the top 10\% of engagement, who share their preferred news type greater than 50\% of the time.
+In Figure S4c-d we vary this threshold and look at the average difference between engagement per story and overall engagement.
+We see that engagement per story difference is insensitive to the threshold choice, whereas overall engagement difference reverses direction when the threshold is low, indicating that there are many news sites who are good at producing engagement with true or misinformation while also sharing such stories rarely.